Deep River, Connecticut: Ivory

-From 1840 to around 1940, the U.S. was the world's biggest buyer of ivory and most of that ivory went to Deep River.
+From 1840 to circa 1940, the U.S. was the world's biggest buyer of ivory and most of that ivory went to Deep River.
 Phineas Pratt developed an ivory lathe and eventually Deep River became known as "the queen of the valley" due to wealth from the ivory industry.
 The rival Comstock, Cheney & Company was established in nearby Ivoryton in the 1860s.

 Points of interest

 These sites in town are on the National Register of Historic Places: